yilmajung/yilmajung.github.io/_posts/2022-08-11-lookalike-post.md

 - Advertisers: Their primary goal is to present their advertisements to users deemed valuable for their respective marketing strategies.
 - News platform: This entity acts as the service provider.

-While the news platform captures users' clickstream data, detailing which advertisements have been engaged with, predicting future engagement remains challenging.
-This issue extends beyond merely determining whether a user will click on an advertisement; it evolves into a nuanced "click or unlabeled" problem.
+While the news platform captures audiences' clickstream data, detailing which advertisements have been engaged with, predicting future engagement remains challenging.
+This issue extends beyond merely determining whether an audience will click on an advertisement; it evolves into a nuanced "click or unlabeled" problem.
 This is because the absence of a click (negative instances) doesn't conclusively signify disinterest.
 In reality, such instances could represent either genuine disinterest or potential interest.

 Within the scope of this research, I devised a lookalike modeling approach with three primary objectives: